anushl9o5/openpose_ros/README.md

 # openpose_ros

-Example ROS catkin package that utilizes the OpenPose library from https://github.com/CMU-Perceptual-Computing-Lab/openpose. for 3D pose estimation
+Example ROS catkin package that utilizes the OpenPose library from https://github.com/CMU-Perceptual-Computing-Lab/openpose for 3D pose estimation.

 ## System
 Tested on: